Xenomer/udimas/README.md

 UDIMAS (Utility Device Independent MAnagement System) is a system that has supports for both .NET-made plugins and python script plugins with access to whole .NET framework.
+See the wiki for help in installing/configuring UDIMAS.

 # Features
  - A simple yet powerful commandline for user-interaction